 A great success in the topic of point patterns is the possibility to handle a pattern $\Lambda _0$ of $\mathbb{R}^d$ by considering the \textit{dynamical system} associated to it.
-It consists of a space $\mathbb{X}_{\Lambda_0}$ called the \textit{hull} of $\Lambda_0$, which is formed of all other point patterns locally looking as $\Lambda_0$ and endowed with a suitable compact topology, together with an action of the space $\mathbb{R}^d$ by homeomorphisms.
-Natural properties of a pattern which are of geometric, combinatoric and/or statistical nature are then displayed by topological, dynamical and/or ergodic features on this dynamical system.
+The system consists of a space $\mathbb{X}_{\Lambda_0}$, called the \textit{hull} of $\Lambda_0$, which is formed of all other point patterns that locally look like $\Lambda_0$ and is endowed with a suitable compact topology, together with an action of the space $\mathbb{R}^d$ by homeomorphisms.
+Natural properties of a pattern of geometric, combinatoric or statistical nature are then displayed by topological, dynamical or ergodic features in this dynamical system.
 This is particularly true for long range order on point patterns, where the counterpart seems to rely on the existence of \textit{eigenfunctions} for the associated dynamical system.
-For instance, within the class of substitutive point patterns the \textit{Meyer property}, which is a strong form of internal order \cite{Mo}, is equivalent to the existence of a non-trivial eigenfunction for the associated dynamical system \cite{LeeSo}.
-This type of statement also exists outside the realm of substitution patterns \cite{KeSa}.
-Another example concerns the subclass of \textit{regular model sets}, which can be viewed as the most ordered aperiodic patterns, where the property to be a regular model set is equivalent, among patterns admitting the Meyer property, with the property that continuous eigenfunctions forms a separating family for a full measure subset of the associated hull \cite{BaaLenMo} \cite{LeeMo}.
-A third striking result is that \textit{pure point diffractivity} of a pattern \cite{Hof}, with is truly of statistical nature \cite{Mo3}, is known to be equivalent to the existence of a basis of eigenfunctions for the Hilbert space provided by the hull together with a certain ergodic measure (there is a widely developed literature about this aspect of patterns, see for instance \cite{LeeMoSo} \cite{BaaLe} and references therein).
-These statements have been shown under various mild assumptions on the considered pattern.
+For instance, within the class of substitutive point patterns, the \textit{Meyer property}, which is a strong form of internal order (Moody \cite{Mo}), is equivalent to the existence of a nontrivial eigenfunction for the associated dynamical system (Lee and Solomyak \cite{LeeSo}).
+This type of statement also exists outside the realm of substitution patterns (Kellendonk and Sadun \cite{KeSa}).
+Another example concerns the subclass of \textit{model sets}, which can be viewed as the most ordered aperiodic patterns.
+The property of being a model set is equivalent to being a Meyer set such that continuous eigenfunctions separate a residual subset of elements in its associated hull (see \cite{Auj}, Baake, Lenz and Moody \cite{BaaLenMo}, Lee and Moody \cite{LeeMo}).
+In other words, model sets are exactly the point patterns with the Meyer property and \textit{almost automorphic} associated dynamical system.
+A third striking result is that \textit{pure point diffractivity} of a pattern (Hof \cite{Hof}), with is truly of statistical nature (Moody \cite{Mo3}), is known to be equivalent to the existence of a basis of eigenfunctions for the Hilbert space provided by the hull together with a certain ergodic measure (there is a widely developed literature about this aspect of patterns, see for instance Lee, Moody and Solomyak \cite{LeeMoSo} and Baake and Lenz \cite{BaaLe} and references therein).
+These statements have been proven under various mild assumptions on the pattern considered.